-EXCL X001 and graduate noncredit courses, currently designated UCSP or ASC, are graded on a satisfactory/ unsatisfactory basis.
+EXCL X001 and UCSP 615, are graded on a satisfactory/ unsatisfactory basis.
 You may not choose to take other graduate courses or any undergraduate courses on a satisfactory/unsatisfactory basis.
 This grading method does not include an option for requesting a mark of Incomplete.